mysuperlink/Javascript-concepts/rapid_fire/README.md

 	console.log(abc())    // undefined as its not returning anything

 Promises
- Promises in javascript are the function which is used to perform aysnce operations and which accepts two params resolve and reject
+ Promises in javascript are the function which is used to perform aysnc operations and which accepts two params resolve and reject

 	var promise1 = new Promise(function(resolve, reject) {
 	    setTimeout(function(){